The Coalfields COVID-19 Recovery & Resilience Fund is an interim replacement for the Coalfields Community Investment Programme (CCIP).

 Please see below amendments to the application criteria:

-- You will need to demonstrate how your organisation is addressing the current situation and how additional funding will sustain or extend service delivery
+- You will need to demonstrate how your organisation is addressing the current situation and how additional funding will sustain or extend service delivery or enable your organisation to begin operations once again

 - If your application is successful, the project must be able to start immediately